 Maintaining water quantity and quality in this basin is an ongoing challenge because of its naturally low flow volumes, conditions of the basin and the cumulative effects of municipal, industrial and agricultural activities.

 Alberta Environment and Parks began a process to develop a water management plan for the basin.
-See Terms of Reference for phase one of the plan.
+See Terms Battle River Watershed Management Planning Process Phase One - Terms of Reference.

 View information on the planning process at Battle River Watershed Alliance.